puppetlabs/puppetlabs-rsync/README.markdown

 put files via rsync

 ## Parameters: ##
     $source    - source to copy from
     $path      - path to copy to, defaults to $name
     $user      - username on remote system
     $purge     - if set, rsync will use '--delete'
     $include   - string (or array) to be included
     $exclude   - string (or array) to be excluded
     $keyfile   - path to ssh key used to connect to remote host, defaults to /home/${user}/.ssh/id_rsa
     $timeout   - timeout in seconds, defaults to 900
+    $execuser  - user to run the command (passed to exec)
     $options   - default options to pass to rsync (-a)
+    $onlyif    - condition to run the rsync command

 ## Actions: ##
   put files via rsync